Carreau/phd-dissertation/parts/part3.rst

 parameters :

     - The Poisson Ratio |nu|,
-    - The persistence lenght of actin filaments :math:`L_p`
+    - The persistence length of actin filaments :math:`L_p`
     - The mesh size of the network :math:`\xi_0^2 = \rho_0`
     - The "size" of the cloud, for which we use the distance at which the force is first significant :math:`d_0`